NixOS/rfcs/rfcs/0137-nix-language-version.md

    version \d*.\d*;
    ```

-   The evaluator must ignore a shebang line (starting with `#!) at the start of files, to leave room for additional tooling.
    This implies that if no language version is specified in a Nix file, it is written in version 6 (the version implemented in the stable release of Nix at the time of writing this RFC).

    The syntax is open for bikeshedding.